 Let me put it this way.
 Should planetary disaster befall us, its illiterate survivors will likely blame it all on our having come together and tried to turn this carnage around.
 No doubt the first literates among them will forgo scratching their fleas long enough to inscribe this solemn truth in the next set of sacred texts.

 “Here is the holy post-script of nuclear winter.
 The peacemakers were horribly wrong.
-Everything was their fault and not that of us, our predecessors and militant disciples.
+Everything was their fault and not that of us, our predecessors and our militant disciples.
 Viking mayhem, fervently executed, is the only way to secure the blessing of God.
 Hallelujah!”

 Isn’t that strange?
 A few passages in the first and last books of the Bible forbid world peace, whereas the remaining books command it.
 The Bible attributes every crime imaginable to man; but the only social decision that might reduce their impact—God forbids?
 Seems like an obvious textual revision by weapon managers.